Mong Ping

-Mong Ping (မိုင်းပြင်းမြို့) is a town and seat of Mong Ping Township in Mongsat District, Shan State in eastern Myanmar.
-The town was not the capital of Mongping State in the Lawksawk area.
+Mong Ping (မိုင်းပြင်းမြို့) is a town and seat of Mong Ping Township in Kengtung District, Shan State in eastern Myanmar.
+The town has 3 wards- Ah Lel Paing, Auk Zay Tan and Ping Sang of which Ping Sang is the most populous with 3,297 people in 2023.
+The town is not to be confused with the capital of the historical 19th century Mongping State, which in the Lawksawk area.

 Geography

 Mong Ping lies in a narrow valley about 60 km west of Kengtung.
 The entirety of the Mong Ping area is mountainous with high ranges running roughly in a north–south direction.
-The 1,831 m high Loi Wengwo mountain overlooks the narrow Mong Ping valley from the western side.
+The 1,831 m high Loi Wengwo mountain overlooks the narrow Mong Ping valley from the west.